k98kurz/tapescript/docs.md

 hold a UTXO set in memory and can trim witness data after consensus, the lock script size reduction is significant and useful; for other use cases, in particular systems where witness data cannot be trimmed or in which witness size should be minimized, the other version is more appropriate.
+Passing a `sign_script_prefix` will prefix the signing operation with the given script source.

 ## `make_ptlc_lock(receiver_pubkey: bytes, refund_pubkey: bytes, tweak_point: bytes = None, timeout: int = 86400, sigflags: str = 00): -> Script`